usarscotus/legal-directory/frap/rule_5.md

 &nbsp;&nbsp;&nbsp;&nbsp;(E) an attached copy of:

-(i) the order, decree, or judgment complained of and any related opinion or memorandum, and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) the order, decree, or judgment complained of and any related opinion or memorandum, and

-&nbsp;&nbsp;(ii) any order stating the district court's permission to appeal or finding that the necessary conditions are met.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) any order stating the district court's permission to appeal or finding that the necessary conditions are met.

 &nbsp;&nbsp;(2) A party may file an answer in opposition or a cross-petition within 10 days after the petition is served.